Frequently Asked Questions

 We offer several different Masters programs.
 The one you choose will determine how long it will take you to complete the program.

-Our Master’s in MIS with Concentrations program is 17 months long, and students on a research track usually finish in 21 months.
-Our Dual Degree and Master's in MIS with a Concentration in Entrepreneurship programs can take up to three years to complete.
+Our Master’s in MIS program is 17 months long.
+Our Dual Degree programs can take 29 months to complete.

 The background of our students is very diverse.
 The program attracts students from all over the world of various age groups, having different levels of education, work experience, and technical/professional expertise.